When Is Side-Sleeping Safe for Your Baby?

 Why Shouldn’t Babies Sleep on Their Sides?

-What if Your Baby Rolls on His Side During Sleep?
+What if Your Baby Rolls on Their Side During Sleep?

-If you notice your baby has shifted onto his side during sleep, gently roll him onto his back.
-Do this during the first year until your little one is able to roll over both ways by himself.
-Read more about when babies typically start learning to roll over by themselves.
+If you notice your baby sleeping on their side, gently roll them onto their back.
+Keep doing this during the first year until your little one is able to roll over both ways by themselves.
+Discover more about when babies typically start rolling over by themselves.

 How to Prevent Side-Sleeping in the First 12 Months